gladishd/foundations-checkpoint-pt-2-graded/01_reject/README.md

 - func: takes a function as its second argument

 The 'reject' function returns the values in the array that return "false" after the function (second argument) is called on each element of the Array.

-Notice in the example below, all the 'odd' values in the initial array are returned since the expression in the function returns false for odd numbers.
+In the example below, the `testWord` function accepts a word as an argument and returns `true` if the word length is greater than 3 and `false` if the word length is 3 or less than three.

+The `reject` function stores the words that returned `false` in the array the `reject` function returns.

 Example:

 ```
 const reject = function(arr, func){...}; // pseudocode for the reject function
-const getOdds = (num) => { return num % 2 == 0; }
+const testWord = (word) => { return word.length > 3; }
-const odds = reject([1,2,3,4,5,6], getOdds);
+const listOfWords = reject(['one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight'], testWord);
-// odds = [1,3,5]
+// listOfWords = ['one', 'two', 'six'];
 ```